Basic Human Needs

 - Increase accessible and stable vital human services (food, shelter, physical and mental health, and internet)

 Why this is a priority

 Addressing the basic human needs of our region is critical to achieving success in all other outcome areas.
-We want all our residents to thrive, and that can’t happen when people are experiencing hunger, homelessness, domestic violence and lack of access to other necessities.
+We want all our residents to thrive, and that can’t happen when people are experiencing hunger, homelessness, domestic violence, mental health challenges and lack of access to other necessities.

 Rising costs for housing, food, energy, medical needs and transportation exacerbate the ability of many low-income residents to cover their basic human needs.
 Each year, too many of our residents fall further behind.
 Individuals and families with small children have to make hard decisions – they’re forced into choosing between rent and other necessities, buying food that is less healthy, or forgoing health care or childcare.

 The Hartford Foundation’s Basic Human Needs Program focuses on providing a safety net and improving the lives of residents in Greater Hartford.
 We support nonprofits as they do vital on-the-ground work and prevent residents from losing their jobs, falling into homelessness or facing another day without food.
 Our support for basic human needs provides a necessary foundation for all of our other work to be successful.

 - 27% of Latinx residents and 22% of Black residents of Connecticut experienced food insecurity at some point in 2020, compared to 9% of white residents.

 - Pre-COVID, Hartford was among the four cities with the highest eviction rates in CT.

 - 1 in 5 Black residents of our region lost a family member of friend to COVID-19.
 Black residents are nearly 2x as likely to have lost a loved one or friend to COVID-19 compared to white residents.